edgarrmondragon/citric/docs/contributing/docker.md

 Python version from the default one (`3.11`).
 ```

-### Run integraton tests on a specific LimeSurvey version
+### Run integration tests on a specific LimeSurvey version

 ```shell
 export LS_IMAGE_TAG='6.0.7+230515-apache'